tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 .NET is known for interoperability:
 - Call functions in Dynamic Link Libraries (DLL) compiled in a non .NET language.
 - C++ interop to wrap a native C++ class and enable code authored in C# or another .NET language to access it.
 - Exposing COM-components to .NET so .NET code can call it (Windows only).
+This has been improved in .NET 8.
 - Support for *dynamic objects* for interoperatbility with languages such as IronPython and IronRuby.
 - Blazor interoperability in the browser with JavaScript and libraries in any language compiled to Web Assembly.